 Voluntary Association & FSCA Framework

 The club is structured as a voluntary association with per-investment partnership agreements — a form recognised under South African law that does not trigger collective investment scheme regulation under the Collective Investment Schemes Control Act 45 of 2002, provided members are active partners rather than passive depositors.
+The firm acts only as appointed custodian and administrator (not as a discretionary fund manager), so capital is held in trust on members' mandate rather than pooled and deployed at the firm's discretion — keeping the active-partner characterisation intact.
 The Financial Sector Conduct Authority (FSCA) framework is monitored for any developments in Islamic finance regulation, including the Conduct of Financial Institutions (COFI) Bill.

 CISCA 45 of 2002 · COFI Bill